turingschool/front-end-curriculum/lessons/module-3/promises.md

 module: 3
 ---

+## Agenda

+- Learn about the difference between synchronous and asynchronous code.
+- Talk about the event loop, and how it works in JavaScript
+- Introduce Promises, discuss the problem they solve
+- Write some Promises
+- Discuss `fetch` and how it relates to Promises

+## Learning Goals

+By the end of this lesson, you will:

+- Understand the difference between synchronous and asynchronous JavaScript
+- Understand the 'Event Loop', and how it relates to asynchronous JavaScript
+- Be able to implement a network request using the `fetch` API
+- Know when and how to use Promises and why they're useful
+- Understand the relationship between Promises and callbacks

-### Vocab
+## Vocab

 - `Asynchronous` Executing functions, where the second does not wait for the first to complete
 - `Synchronous` Executing functions, where the second waits for the first to complete
+- Event Loop
 - `Parallelism` Executing more than one operation at a time
 - `Promise` An object representing the _eventual_ completion or error of an operation, along with a value
 - `Callback` A function given to another function to be called at a later time
 - `Higher Order Function` A function that either takes a another function as a parameter or returns a function, or both

-### Goals

-By the end of this lesson, you will:

-* Understand the difference between synchronous and asynchronous JavaScript
-* Be able to implement a network request using the `fetch` API
-* Know when and how to use Promises and why they're useful
-* Understand the relationship between Promises and callbacks

 ## Synchronous vs. Asynchronous JavaScript